laanp/Icarus_Mods_Separated/laanp-BuildersDream_Readme.md

     - All custom extractors/harvestor are modified for quick extraction
     - They can be carried & stacked in regular inventory (not in the G-slot)

+  - "Pete's Mini Foundry" - Compact version of the Foundry (1/4 the size!)

   - "Pete's Ore Kit" (Ore Icon) - Contains the following:
     - (100) Iron Ore
     - (100) Copper Ore